 - a.
 Families whose income decreases may request an interim reexamination any time during the year.
 An interim reexamination will be conducted when HASA becomes aware that the family's adjusted income has decreased.
 The HASA will not set a percentage threshold for determination; the HASA will process all decreases reported. - b.
-Once verified by the HASA, the change in the family's portion of rent resulting from the decrease in income will be effective the first of the month following the participant's notification to the HASA. - c.
-A family's rent will not be decreased as a result of a reduction in welfare benefits based on welfare fraud by a member of the family, or the family's failure to comply with the welfare program requirements for work activities or participation in an economic self-sufficiency program, if verified by the welfare agency. - d.
-If a reduction in welfare income results from the expiration of a lifetime limit on benefits or a loss of benefits because of a durational time limit on welfare benefits despite compliance, the HASA will use the reduced income in determining the family's annual income. - e.
-No retroactive rent decreases will be granted.
-Participants must report changes in income timely in order to have the decreased rent effective for the first of the following month.
+A family's rent will not be decreased as a result of a reduction in welfare benefits based on welfare fraud by a member of the family, or the family's failure to comply with the welfare program requirements for work activities or participation in an economic self-sufficiency program, if verified by the welfare agency. - c.
+If a reduction in welfare income results from the expiration of a lifetime limit on benefits or a loss of benefits because of a durational time limit on welfare benefits despite compliance, the HASA will use the reduced income in determining the family's annual income.